If you do NOT see the Table of Contents frame to the left of this page, then

 7th Medical Command

-Rescue and ambulance work is carried out by 7th Medical Command's subordinate units, which are well distributed over the area used by the US Forces.
+Rescue and ambulance work is carried out by 7th Medical Command's subordinate units, which are well distributed over the area used by US Forces.
 The main aviation unit is the 421st Medical Air Ambulance Company with its four Platoons:

 UNIT DESIGNATION